pjsherpa/readmeGenerator/readme.md

 ### Project Description:

-This Project was built to have a better understanding of how node can create a readme generator.
-This allows all the readme file to be consistent moving forward.
+This Project was built to have a better understanding of how we can use node to create a readme generator.
+This allows all our readme file to be consistent moving forward.
 This gave us an insight that we could use file system method to create folders and files as required.

 ### Installation: